Procedure for elections to the TOPRA Board

 Term of office

 The Board is announced at the ARM in accordance with the M&As of TOPRA.
 The new Board takes up its duties on 1 January following the ARM.
-The officers of the Board will serve a year from this date and executive members a 2-year term.
+The Officers of the Board will serve a year from this date and Directors a two year term.

 In the event that no nominations are received for a vacant position, or a position becomes vacant before the next election is due, such casual vacancies may be filled by appointment of a member to such position by the Board for a period equal to the length of the term that the position would be held if elected (Clause 6.5).
 The choice of candidate for such appointment is at the absolute discretion of the Board.